jcburley/joker/GOSTD.md

 `(deref obj)` can be used to dereference a wrapped object, returning another `GoObject[]` with the dereferenced object as of that dereference, or to the original object if it wasn't a pointer to an object.

+*NOTE*: For now, `(Go obj "&")` returns a (`GoObject` wrapping a) reference to either the original (underlying) Go object, if it supports that, or (more likely) to a copy that is made for this purpose.
+This might be replaced someday by a proper `(ref ...)` function, which would presumably also work for ordinary Joker objects as it does in Clojure.

 ### Constructing a GoObject

 Akin to Clojure, `(type. ...)` functions are supported for (some) `GoObject` types: